-The brigade was commanded by Colonel Samuel S. Carroll (USMA ’56) a career Army office from Maryland and descendent of Charles Carroll, who signed the Declaration of Independence.
+Colonel Samuel S. Carroll commanded the brigade at Gettysburg.
+Carrol (West Point Class of 1856) was a career Army office from Maryland and a descendent of Charles Carroll, who signed the Declaration of Independence.

 July 2.
 Took position in the morning on right of Corps on Cemetery Ridge between the Cemetery and Battery I 1 st U. S. in Ziegler’s Grove.
 In the afternoon the 8th Ohio was sent on the skirmish line and remained until the close of the battle.
 At 7 P. M. the remainder of the Brigade occupied the place on the left made vacant by the Third Brigade going to the support of Third Corps for a short time.
 At dark the Brigade went to relief of Eleventh Corps and was hotly engaged in support of Batteries on East Cemetery Hill until after 10 P. M.